Battlestar Galactica (fictional spacecraft): Design

+Depiction

+The Galactica of the re-imagined series was somewhat similar in design to that of the original series, with some adjustments to suggest a more heavily armored, utilitarian, craft.
+Apart from its spaceflight capabilities, including its FTL drive, the technology of the Galactica is reminiscent of a twentieth-century aircraft carrier.

-Galactica (BS-75) entered service in the early years of the first Cylon War, under the command of Commander Silas Nash.
+Galactica (BS-75) entered service in the early years of the First Cylon War, under the command of Commander Silas Nash.
 During her service, Galactica formed a part of Battlestar Group 75 (BSG 75), a colonial force described by series creator Ronald D. Moore as a mixed force of vessels somewhat similar to a U.S. Navy carrier strike group.
-After graduating from the Colonial Military Academy, William Adama's first posting was to Galactica as a Raptor pilot.

-Like many of her sister ships that survived the first Cylon War, Galactica underwent refits and upgrades (for example, at the end of her career, she was equipped with the latest Mark VII Viper space superiority fighter).
-However, the computer systems were never networked nor integrated during these refits.

-Due to this lack of network integration at the time of the Cylon attack, Galactica was unaffected by the infiltration program used by the Cylons to disable colonial vessels and defense systems, using the Command Navigation Program (CNP), developed by Dr. Gaius Baltar and subverted by Cylon operative Number Six as a back door into such systems.